• Food

 Photo: gapshapberlin

-Gapshap in Wilmersdorf is a newly opened offshoot of Bahadur, now serving up bold North and South Indian food in a modern ambience.
+Gapshap in Wilmersdorf is a newly opened offshoot of Prince of Punjab, now serving up bold North and South Indian food in a modern ambience.
 Street food, grilled kebabs, and dishes from all over the country await spice-curious eaters.

 • Gapshap, Güntzelstraße 19, Wilmersdorf, details.